prashanna-bhandari/cs355-project/README.md

 # Fashion E-commerce Website

 ## Overview
-This is a frontend-only fashion e-commerce website inspired by FARFETCH.
+This is a frontend-only fashion e-commerce website.
 The project includes product pages, a best sellers section, and smooth page navigation.
 The website is built using **HTML, CSS, and JavaScript**, following best practices in responsive web design.

 ## Features
 - **Sticky Header & Navbar**: Ensures easy navigation across the website.